Chevy Trax years to avoid — most common problems

 Trax models containing the turbocharged engine are more at risk of oil leak complications.
 These models are known to suffer from engine problems due to oil leaks.
 In severe cases, significant parts of the engine get damaged or fires erupt.

-Chevy Trax equipped with the turbocharged engine are also notorious for leaking coolant.
+Also, Chevy Trax equipped with turbocharged engines are notorious for leaking coolant.
 The loss of coolant causes the engine to overheat, damaging some parts and leaving the vehicle vulnerable to catching fire.
 If you see the engine temperature significantly rising in a short period, it’s one of the first symptoms of low coolant.

 Chevy issued a recall for the Trax models that were most affected by this issue.
 It is best to not let the problem fester even for a while, the more you wait, the more unsafe your vehicle becomes.